sampsyo/home/_drafts/reduction.md

-follow the README's instructions to get the basic Bril tools set up, build the buggy interpreter with `cd brilirs ; cargo build`, get [the original unreduced `problem.bril`][program], and then try this command:
+follow the README's instructions to get the basic Bril tools set up, build the buggy interpreter with `cd brilirs ; cargo build`, get [the original unreduced `problem.bril`][program], and then try the command above to see the Rust panic message.

-    $ bril2json < problem.bril | cargo run -- -p false false

-You should see a Rust panic message.

 [bril]: https://capra.cs.cornell.edu/bril/
 [bug]: https://github.com/sampsyo/bril/issues/295